swalter2/GrammarFusion/README.md

 GrammarFusion
 =============

-Collaboration project between UNBI and TUC to work on grammar fusion.
+Collaboration project between UNIBI and TUC to work on grammar fusion.